Chart Color Schemes

 South Morang - North was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-South Morang-North has high cultural diversity, with 31.8% born overseas and 39.4% speaking a language other than English at home.
-Christianity is the main religion, comprising 60.8%.
-The 'Other' religious category is overrepresented at 2.9%, compared to Greater Melbourne's 4.4%.
+South Morang-North has significant cultural diversity, with 31.8% of its population born overseas and 39.4% speaking a language other than English at home.
+Christianity is the predominant religion in South Morang-North, comprising 60.8% of its population.
+The most notable overrepresentation is in the 'Other' category, which makes up 2.9% compared to Greater Melbourne's 2.3%.

 Frequently Asked Questions - Diversity